Update on future Journey to the Homeland

 We are pleased that there continues to be an interest in

 visiting Odessa, Ukraine, and the former Bessarabian and Black Sea villages.
-Travel to the former
+Unfortunately, we are unable to travel to Ukraine

 2015 Journey to the Homeland Tour dates: (Registration